 Mission and Objective

-TCPA has become an academic meeting place that provides unique opportunities for the development of young researchers, both in and outside of Armenia, committed to making contributions to Armenian policy-making processes.
+TCPA has become an academic meeting place that provides unique opportunities for the development of young researchers, both in and outside of Armenia.

 In Armenia, the Center has become known as a resource for a variety of policy issues.
 In its various projects, the Center is able to draw on expertise from the College of Humanities and Social Sciences’ permanent and visiting faculty.
 In addition to its regular staff of researchers, the Center hosts Research Fellows and Visiting Scholars from both the United States and Europe.
-The Center hires students and graduates of the College as short-term assistants for research projects, thus providing opportunities for direct participation in western-style analyses and methodologies in the field.
+The Center hires students and graduates of the College as short-term assistants for research projects, thus providing opportunities for direct participation in western-style analyses.